fl0w1nd/openwrt-tailscale/README.md

 - Init scripts and symlinks
 - Configuration files
 - Cron jobs
+- Network interface and firewall zone (if configured)

 State file (`/etc/config/tailscaled.state`) is preserved.
 Remove manually for a clean uninstall.